 David Parsons has had extensive experience in teaching, research, and administration.
 Prior to joining INTERLINK, David directed a Kellogg Foundation-sponsored program on agriculture in the liberal arts: “Food, Peace, & International Development” at Wilmington College of Ohio.
 He has taught ESL and conducted cross-cultural research in Algeria.
 Since 1986, he has worked with INTERLINK as teacher, assistant director and director of two different campus programs.
 As former president of Carolina TESOL, he has been active in the region promoting standards in ESL programs.
-David holds a B.A. from Guilford College in History and Math; an M.A. and a Ph.D. in Anthropology from Northwestern University; and a MAT in English as a Second Language from the School for International Training.
+David holds a B.A. in History and Math from Guilford College; an M.A. and a Ph.D. in Anthropology from Northwestern University; and a MAT in English as a Second Language from the School for International Training.
 He speaks fluent French and is familiar with Arabic and Russian.

-General Director of INTERLINK Language Centers at Al Yamamah, Dr. Nebila Dhieb-Henia oversees the INTERLINK Women’s and Men’s Divisions as well as all outreach programs offered by INTERLINK.
-With MA and PhD degrees in Applied Linguistics from the University of Manuba, Tunisia, and as Assistant Professor in Applied Linguistics, she has lectured on Curriculum Development, Applied Linguistics, English for Specific Purposes, and TESL/TEFL Methodologies at both undergraduate and graduate levels.
-She has also been involved in facilitating different pre-service and in-service teacher training programs during most of her tenure.
+Nebila oversees both the Women’s and Men’s Divisions at the university as well as all outreach programs offered by INTERLINK.
+With MA and PhD degrees in Applied Linguistics from the University of Manuba (UM), Tunisia, and as Assistant Professor in Applied Linguistics at UM, she has lectured on Curriculum Development, Applied Linguistics, English for Specific Purposes, and TESL/TEFL Methodologies at both the undergraduate and graduate levels.
+During most of her tenure, she has been involved in facilitating different pre-service and in-service teacher training programs.
 An active participant in international conferences in TESOL, TESOL ARABIA, the Maghreb Conference, and INTERLINK’s various, annual ELT International Symposia, she enjoys training, research, and writing.
-Her articles have been published in English for Specific Purposes, ITL Review of Applied Linguistics, CALL-EJ and English Teaching Forum, and her book “Understanding reading in a scientific context: A genre-based approach” appeared in 2010 (VDM).
-Nebila speaks Arabic and French fluently.
+Her articles have been published in English for Specific Purposes, ITL Review of Applied Linguistics, CALL-EJ and English Teaching Forum.
+Her book “Understanding Reading in a Scientific Context: A Genre-based Approach” was published in 2010 (VDM).
+Nebila is fluent in Arabic and French.